-Under the new induction arrangements, during the 1st year of induction, each ECT must receive a reduced timetable (10% ECT time), in addition to statutory 10% planning, preparation and assessment time (PPA) each must be protected by law.
+Under the new arrangements, during the 1st year of induction, each ECT must receive a reduced timetable (10% ECT time), in addition to statutory 10% planning, preparation and assessment time (PPA), both must, by law, be protected.

 In year 2, ECT time will be reduced to 5% in addition to 10% PPA, which again must be protected.

 Each ECT must also receive targeted support throughout induction inc entitled access to the Early Career Framework

-From Sept 2021 new DfE statutory induction guidance states it is expected all new ECTs receive:
+As of Sept 2021 new DfE statutory induction guidance states it's expected all new ECTs receive:

 - An induction that is underpinned by the Early Career Framework (ECF) including a personalised and structured programme of support and professional development activities that takes into account their previous training and experience

-- A designated induction tutor (who must be experienced and hold QTS) and;
+- A designated induction tutor (who must be experienced and expected to hold QTS) and;

-- A designated mentor (who must be experienced and hold QTS)
+- A designated mentor (who must be experienced and expected to hold QTS)

 - Regular formal observations with prompt feedback (suggested 1 every 4-6 weeks)